 Glaucoma progresses slowly and causes a loss of vision from the outside in.
-Our eyes are able to independently compensate for one another, meaning that people can be completely unaware they have Glaucoma or that their vision is deteriorating.
-As such, Glaucoma is often not detected until the later stages, where a significant amount of vision may have been lost and cannot be restored.
+Our eyes can independently compensate for one another, meaning that people can be completely unaware they have Glaucoma or that their vision is deteriorating.
+As such, Glaucoma is often not detected until the later stages, when a significant amount of vision may have been lost and cannot be restored.

 The earlier glaucoma is detected, the more likely further vision loss will be prevented.

 At this stage, glaucoma cannot be cured and once vision has been lost, it cannot be restored.
 Glaucoma can however be effectively controlled to minimise its progression.
 Treatment involves the life-long use of eye drops, while surgery and laser treatment may be used in some circumstances.
 Newer treatments are currently also being trialled.

 If eye drops are prescribed by your ophthalmologist for glaucoma, you must adhere to the instructions given on how and when to use the drops for the treatment to be effective.
 Remember, prevention is the best treatment!